The GUI Uncertainty Score Becomes the Handoff Budget

 For high-consequence GUI work, the release gate should include at least three checks: whether the uncertainty score detects wrong clicks, whether selective execution improves risk at acceptable coverage, and whether spatial click regions preserve coverage under realistic interface variation.
 Model upgrades and app redesigns should trigger reranking, not just spot checks.

-The hard part is not adding a confidence number.
-The hard part is proving that the number still means "pause here" when the screen, model, vendor interface, and consequence of error have changed.
+The standard is not "add a confidence number."
+The standard is proving that the number still means "pause here" when the screen, model, vendor interface, and consequence of error have changed.

 Sources